basvandriel/website/README.md

    npm start
    ```

-## Building and Running for Production 🚀
+## Building and running for production 🚀

 1. Generate a full static production build